MarioMartReq/argoCDtesting/Readme.md

 $ kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

-- Install also ArgoCD CLI in you computer: use [official manual.](https://argo-cd.readthedocs.io/en/stable/cli_installation/) (In Mac, it was as easy as doing `brew install argocd`)
+- Install also ArgoCD CLI in your computer: use [official manual.](https://argo-cd.readthedocs.io/en/stable/cli_installation/) (In Mac, it was as easy as doing `brew install argocd`)

 ### (Optional) Add SSH key from Argo to your GitHub account if using private repo